apache/sling-site/README.md

 ## TODO
 * Add proper front matter to all pages
 * Use the page template instead of post
+* Use tags in the page template and for navigation
 * Fix internal links like `refs.project-information.path` (how? not sure so far)
 * Left menu
 * Page header and footer, logo etc